vibrant-data-labs/openmappr-OLD/README.md

 * recipe          - Recipe Engine module. each individual stage has its own file.
 * schemas         - all schemas are here.
 This is because I feel they might be shared across multiple projects
 * scriptStore     - contains script runner to run generic scripts on data. depreciated
-* services        - common services needed by all modulesa
+* services        - common services needed by all modules
 * snapshot        - Snapshot module.
 * survey          - Survey module
 * user            - User management module